Job Interview Tips for GSS Alumni

-Landing an interview is never enough.
-You need to go beyond the usual to impress your potential employer and grab the job.
+Landing an interview is the first step, but you need to go beyond the usual to impress your potential employer and grab the job.
 Given below are a few tips to help you stand out in an interview and improve your chances of success.

 Connect With the Interviewer